lukkelele/LukkelEngine/README.md

 **My workflow has been like this:**
 - *Implement a core feature*
 - *Try it out*
-- *Realize that my implementation is **ABSOLUTE** garbage* :unamused:
+- *Realize that my implementation is **ABSOLUTE** garbage*
 - *Delete and start over again* :sunglasses:

 I've promised myself to not spend too much time being stuck as that has been the main cause for me to quit projects in the past.
-So if I see myself getting stuck for too long, I check out some real good implementations and try to see how I can change my current one into something similar.<br><br>
+So if I see myself getting stuck for too long, I check out some real good implementations and try to see how I can change my current one into something similar.
-Game architecture and graphics programming is **very difficult** and I have gained massive amounts of respect towards those who pursue this professionally or have been in this field for a long time! :blush:<br>
+<br><br>

+As I am doing this project I'm reading game architecture and rendering books to learn as much as possible.<br>
+The base layout of the engine is bound to change because the more I learn :custom_arrow_right: the more able I get to tweak and customize the entire engine without making everything explode.
+Also because I have performance in mind and let me tell you, the current implementation surely does **NOT** care about performance.
+I'll do it in this order:<br>
+1. Make it work
+2. Make it better

 ---